HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 Cooper Avenue is five blocks away.

-6. Traffic and parking: Trip generation has been esti-
+6. Traffic and Parking: Trip generation has been esti-

 mated to be an average of 10 vehicle trip ends per day for each